diegorusso/diegorusso.github.io/_posts/2011-03-04-howto-run-cron-job-in-seconds.md

 ---
 title: 'HOWTO: run cron job in seconds'
 categories:
-- personal
-- italian
-- osx
-- linux
-- job
 - howto
+- english
 tags:
+- job
+- cron
 ---
 If you know what [cron](http://en.wikipedia.org/wiki/Cron) is, you also know that the minimum time to execute a job is a minute.
 There is a small trick to